seyma-alkaym/FlightSearchAPI/README.md

 ## Setup

 1. Clone the repository
-2. Configure the database connection in `application.properties`
+2. Configure the database connection in `application.yml`
 3. Run the application
 4. Access the Swagger documentation at `http://localhost:8080/swagger-ui/index.html`